Florida Medical Marijuana Transportation Laws

 Plain Odor of Marijuana and Vehicle Searches

-In Williams v.
+Williams v.
 State, No. 2D2023-2200 (Fla.
-2d DCA October 1, 2025), the court held that the odor of cannabis, by itself, is no longer enough to establish probable cause for a search.
-This is the law in the Second District which includes Tampa and Hillsborough County.
-Read more about the plain smell doctrine here.
+2d DCA October 1, 2025) The odor of cannabis, by itself, is no longer enough to establish probable cause for a search.
+This is the law in the Second District, which includes Tampa and Hillsborough County.

-Can registered medical marijuana patients in Tampa legally possess smoking paraphernalia not purchased from an MMTC?
+Can registered Tampa patients legally possess smoking paraphernalia not purchased from an MMTC?

-Under Florida Statute § 381.986(14)(b), qualified Tampa patients approved for smoking marijuana do not have to buy pipes or other smoking devices from a Medical Marijuana Treatment Center (MMTC).
+Yes, they can.
+Under Florida Statute § 381.986(14)(b), qualified Tampa patients approved for smoking marijuana do not have to buy pipes or other smoking devices from a Medical Marijuana Treatment Center.
 They may legally purchase smoking paraphernalia from any lawful source, including local shops in Tampa and Hillsborough County.

 What is required to legally possess smoking paraphernalia bought outside an MMTC?

-What is the rule for transporting medical marijuana in a vehicle in Tampa?
+What is the rule for transporting medical marijuana in a vehicle?

+Keep paraphernalia clean.
 It is recommended that patients transport paraphernalia without marijuana residue.
 Clean devices reduce the risk of law enforcement mistaking residue for illegal possession.
+Furthermore, keeping devices out of plain sight and using airtight containers minimizes the chance of unnecessary interactions.

 What happens if a Tampa patient cannot show their medical marijuana ID card during a traffic stop?